INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): The ESO Large Program

 \section{The ESO Large Program \INSPIRE}

-The \INSPIRE\, dataset is obtained as part of an ESO LP (ID: 1104.B-0370, PI: C. Spiniello) to spectroscopically follow up with the X-Shooter spectrograph (XSH, \citealt{Vernet11}) 52 UCMGs with redshift $0.1<z<0.5$, which are part of a dedicated KiDS project \citepalias{Tortora+18_UCMGs,Scognamiglio20}.
+The \INSPIRE\, dataset is obtained as part of an ESO LP (ID: 1104.B-0370, PI: C. Spiniello) to spectroscopically follow up with XSH 52 UCMGs with redshift $0.1<z<0.5$, which are part of a dedicated KiDS project \citepalias{Tortora+18_UCMGs,Scognamiglio20}.

 According to the definition given in \citet{Trujillo+09_superdense} and used in \citetalias{Tortora+18_UCMGs}, a galaxy is defined as UCMG if it has an effective radius \Reff$<1.5$ kpc and a stellar mass \Mstar$>8\times10^{10}$\Msun.
-However, since different studies have adopted different thresholds for size and masses, and since we aim at finding a large number of relics, we slightly relax these criteria and consider as confirmed UCMGs all objects with \Reff$<2$ kpc and \Mstar$>6\times10^{10}$\Msun.
+However, as different studies have adopted different thresholds for size and masses, and as we aim at finding a large number of relics, we slightly relax these criteria and consider all objects with \Reff$<2$ kpc and \Mstar$>6\times10^{10}$\Msun as confirmed UCMGs.